Exploring AI to enhance usability and learning outcomes

 In February 2020, HowToo launched a cloud-based digital learning solution giving everyone the ability to transform their knowledge into eye-catching and engaging online courses using the best learning science frameworks.
 Learning sciences is an interdisciplinary field that draws from numerous fields to better understand the foundations of how humans learn.

 Their business took off after workers shifted to working from home, with an increased demand for the creation of eLearning content.
 However, a lot of organisations lacked the right skills and resources to translate content into effective online training programs.
 This was further compounded by a greater need for people to upskill to meet skill shortages in the technology sector.
 The timing couldn't have been better.

-With this surge in demand, HowToo engaged the Entrepreneurs' Programme Innovation Connections service to explore opportunities to enhance their platform using artificial intelligence (AI), combined with the best instructional design, cognitive science and eLearning best practice.
+With this surge in demand, HowToo engaged the Entrepreneurs' Programme Innovation Connections service, an Australian Government initiative which is funded and supported by the Australian Government, to explore opportunities to enhance their platform using artificial intelligence (AI), combined with the best instructional design, cognitive science and eLearning best practice.
 This would enable users of all backgrounds to create online training content easily without compromising content quality or end user learning outcomes.